-Mid-phase applicants are encouraged to design an evaluation that has the potential to meet the strong evidence (as defined in this notice) threshold.
-Mid-phase grantees should measure the cost-effectiveness of their practices using administrative or other readily available data.
-These types of efforts are critical to sustaining and scaling EIR-funded effective practices after the EIR grant period ends, assuming that the practice has positive effects on important student outcomes.
-In order to support adoption or replication by other entities, the evaluation of a Mid-phase project should identify and codify the core elements of the EIR-supported practice that the project implements, and examine the effectiveness of the project for any new populations or settings that are included in the project.
+Early-phase applicants should develop, implement, and test the feasibility of their projects.
+The evaluation of an Early-phase project should be an experimental or quasiexperimental design study (as defined in this notice) that can determine whether the program can successfully improve student achievement and attainment for high-need students.
+Early-phase grantees' evaluation designs are encouraged to have the potential to demonstrate a statistically significant effect on improving student outcomes or other relevant outcomes based on moderate evidence (as defined in this notice) from at least one well-designed and well-implemented experimental study.
 The Department intends to provide grantees and their independent evaluators with evaluation technical assistance.
 This evaluation technical assistance could include grantees and their independent evaluators providing to the Department or its contractor updated comprehensive evaluation plans in a format as requested by the technical assistance provider and using such tools as the Department may request.
 Grantees will be encouraged to update this evaluation plan at least annually to reflect any changes to the evaluation, with updates consistent with the scope and objectives of the approved application.

-The FY 2020 Mid-phase competition includes three absolute priorities.
-All Mid-phase applicants must address Absolute Priority 1.
-Mid-phase applicants are also required to address one of the other two absolute priorities.
-The absolute priorities align with the purpose of the program and the Administration's priorities.
+The FY 2020 Early-phase competition includes three absolute priorities and two competitive preference priorities.
+All Early-phase applicants must address Absolute Priority 1.
+Early-phase applicants are also required to address one of the other two absolute priorities.
+Applicants addressing Absolute Priority 2 also have the option to address Competitive Preference Priority 1.
+Applicants addressing Absolute Priority 3 have the option to address Competitive Preference Priority 2.
+The absolute priorities and the competitive preference priorities align with the purpose of the program and the Administration's priorities.

-Absolute Priority 1-Moderate Evidence, establishes the evidence requirement for this tier of grants.
-All Mid-phase applicants must submit prior evidence of effectiveness that meets the moderate evidence standard.
+Absolute Priority 1-Demonstrates a Rationale, establishes the evidence requirement for this tier of grants.
+All Early-phase applicants must submit prior evidence of effectiveness that meets the demonstrates a rationale (as defined in this notice) evidence standard.

-Absolute Priority 2-Field-Initiated Innovations-Science, Technology, Engineering, or Math (STEM), is intended to highlight the Administration's efforts to ensure our Nation's economic competitiveness by improving and expanding STEM learning and engagement, including computer science (as defined in this notice).
+Absolute Priority 2-Field-Initiated Innovations-STEM, is intended to highlight the Administration's efforts to ensure our Nation's economic competitiveness by improving and expanding STEM learning and engagement, including computer science (as defined in this notice).

-In Absolute Priority 2, the Department recognizes the importance of funding Pre-Kindergarten (Pre-K) through grade 12 STEM education and anticipates that projects would expand opportunities for underrepresented students such as minorities, girls, and youth from lowincome families to participate in activities that will help reduce achievement and attainment gaps in a manner consistent with nondiscrimination requirements contained in the U.S. Constitution and Federal civil rights laws.
-The Department also encourages expanding access to STEM education in rural areas, especially through partnerships with rural school districts to utilize virtual and remote access to makerspace technologies, such as 3-D printers, to expand opportunities for students in rural areas where such tools are often cost prohibitive.
+In Absolute Priority 2, the Department recognizes the importance of funding Pre-Kindergarten (Pre-K) through grade 12 STEM education and anticipates that projects would expand opportunities for high-need students.
+Within this absolute priority, the Department includes Competitive Preference Priority 1, which specifically focuses on expanding opportunities in computer science for underserved populations such as minorities, girls, and youth from rural communities and low-income families, to help reduce achievement and attainment gaps in a manner consistent with nondiscrimination requirements contained in the U.S. Constitution and Federal civil rights laws.